EivindArvesen/react-workshop/exercise-2/README.md

 #### JSX examples

-:book: A simple React component, written as a pure component may look like this:
+:book: A simple React component, written as a function component may look like this:

 ```jsx
 const Checkout = props => (